 How should guys measure their fat loss progress?
 There are several methods.
 Each have their problems, but I think one is a clear winner.
 Before I proceed, let me state that the overall goal is to lose fat and gain muscle.
 Subway’s Jared had an amazing fat loss story, but he failed on gaining muscle.
 He became a smaller version of his lumpy self, which is definitely more healthy, but not ideal.

-BMI – I do not like the BMI.
-The book Waistland goes into detail why this test penalizes people that are tall, muscular or African American.
+I do not like the BMI.
+The book Waistland goes into detail why this test penalizes people who are tall, muscular or African American.
 Since half the goal is gaining muscle, I can’t endorse this metric.

 Sometimes these tests are just plain wrong.
 And sometimes they can create far more problems than they solve.

-Frankie Method – Frankie was a trainer at a previous gym I went to.
-Frankie asks the question “Can you see your abs?”.
+Frankie was a trainer at a previous gym I went to.
+Frankie asks the question “Can you see your abs?”
 Joe put together a nice flowchart.
 Frankie’s Method is simple and addresses flaws in body fat testing (see above), but is probably only useful for the super lean.
 Most will be discouraged using his method if their goal is far away.

 At least since the Renaissance, many artists and architects have proportioned their works to approximate the golden ratioespecially in the form of the golden rectangle, in which the ratio of the longer side to the shorter is the golden ratiobelieving this proportion to be aesthetically pleasing.